elsuizo/ros-project-generator/README.md

    - node2
 ```

+2. Build the program

+`cargo build --release`

+3. Put the executable in your `PATH` variable

+One way is:

+`sudo ln -s /home/your_user/path_to_this_repo/ros-project-generator/target/release/ros-project-generator /usr/local/bin`

-2. Run the program with the catkin workspace path as command input
+4. Run the executable in the `catkin` workspace with the `config.yaml` file in it

-`cargo run --release /home/user/path-to-catkin-workspace`